evolution-gaming/kafka-flow/docs/overview.md

 val config = ConsumerFlowConfig()

 println(s"""`pollTimeout`, which defaults to ${config.pollTimeout}, configures
-Kafka polling timeout, and `triggerTimersInterval`, which defaults to
+Kafka polling timeout.
-${config.triggerTimersInterval}, configures how often the clock based timers are triggered (watermark and offset based timers are not affected by this parameter).
 See scaladoc of `ConsumerFlowConfig` for more details.""")
 ```

 ## TopicFlowOf